apache/cordova-docs/www/_posts/2023-09-12-camera-media-file-transfer-plugin-release.md

     For more information, check out the [Cordova's File Plugin 8.0.0 release blog post](https://cordova.apache.org/news/2023/07/11/file-plugin-8.0.0.html).

 * **Removed Deprecated Windows Platforms**

+    As the Cordova-Windows platform has been deprecated, the supporting logic for that platform has been removed from this plugin.

 * **Ability to files from custom scheme an leading slash directory paths**
 * **Increased Android's Audio Quality**